pierrehurlin/Runge-Kutta-Differential-Equation-Solver-for-Orbital-Problems/Java_Codes/README.txt

-Author: Pierre Hurlin
-DKE, Maastricht University
-05/08/2021

-PURPOSE: This code implements a 3rd-order Runge-Kutta differential equation solver and applies it your solver to the problem of a satellite orbiting a large central body

 CONTENTS: The Java code is based on 3 files:
 Compo (to plot the position of Titan using 3rd order Runge-Kutta method and the theoritical position), Resit (main code, contains RungeKutta, the theoritical solution and the different types of error)